-The block diagram of Figure 1 shows the major components of the DS1822.
-The DS1822 has four main data components: 1) 64-bit lasered ROM, 2) temperature sensor, 3) temperature alarm triggers TH and TL, and 4) a configuration register.
+The block diagram of Figure 1 shows the major components of the DS18S20.
+The DS18S20 has three main data components: 1) 64-bit lasered ROM, 2) temperature sensor, 3) nonvolatile temperature alarm triggers TH and TL.
 The device derives its power from the 1-Wire communication line by storing energy on an internal capacitor during periods of time when the signal line is high and continues to operate off this power source during the low times of the 1-Wire line until it returns high to replenish the parasite (capacitor) supply.
-As an alternative, the DS1822 may also be powered from an external 3V - 5V supply.
+As an alternative, the DS18S20 may also be powered from an external 3V - 5V supply.

-Communication to the DS1822 is via a 1-Wire port.
+Communication to the DS18S20 is via a 1-Wire port.
 With the 1-Wire port, the memory and control functions will not be available before the ROM function protocol has been established.
 The master must first provide one of five ROM function commands: 1) Read ROM, 2) Match ROM, 3) Search ROM, 4) Skip ROM, or 5) Alarm Search.
 These commands operate on the 64-bit lasered ROM portion of each device and can single out a specific device if many are present on the 1-Wire line as well as indicate to the bus master how many and what types of devices are present.
 After a ROM function sequence has been successfully executed, the memory and control functions are accessible and the master may then provide any one of the six memory and control function commands.

-One control function command instructs the DS1822 to perform a temperature measurement.
-The result of this measurement will be placed in the DS1822's scratch-pad memory, and may be read by issuing a memory function command which reads the contents of the scratchpad memory.
-The temperature alarm triggers TH and TL consist of 1 byte SRAM each.
-If the alarm search command is not applied to the DS1822, these registers may be used as general purpose user memory.
-The scratchpad also contains a configuration byte to set the desired resolution of the temperature to digital conversion.
-Writing TH, TL, and the configuration byte is done using a memory function command.
+One control function command instructs the DS18S20 to perform a temperature measurement.
+The result of this measurement will be placed in the DS18S20's scratch-pad memory, and may be read by issuing a memory function command which reads the contents of the scratchpad memory.
+The temperature alarm triggers TH and TL consist of 1 byte EEPROM each.
+If the alarm search command is not applied to the DS18S20, these registers may be used as general purpose user memory.
+Writing TH and TL is done using a memory function command.
 Read access to these registers is through the scratchpad.
 All data is read and written least significant bit first.

-DS1822 BLOCK DIAGRAM Figure 1
+DS18S20 BLOCK DIAGRAM Figure 1